tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 _Recharge 11+:_ When you hit with this weapon, allow one of your allies engaged with that foe to make a basic melee attack against it as a free action.

 **Quirk:** Intrudes on personal space.

 ---

+#### Duplicitous

+Melee Weapon

+_Recharge 11+:_ When you hit an enemy with this weapon, you may choose to instead deal the damage to another enemy also you’re engaged with.

+**Quirk:** Lies about trivial matters.

+---

+#### Feinting

+Melee Weapon

+When you miss with an attack with this weapon, you gain a +1 bonus to AC until the start of your next turn.

+**Quirk:** Blurts out lies when put under pressure.

+---